Aman9026/CI-Using-Jenkins/README.md

 # CI-Using-Jenkins
-Integrating the repository with different environments of software production
+Integrating the repository with different environments of software production to synchronize the workflow.